Prices feature overviewEdit on GitHub

-To accommodate business requirements, there can be various price types.
-For example, a default price is a product’s regular price.
+To accommodate business requirements, there can be various price types—for example, a default price is a product’s regular price.
 An original price is typically used to show a product’s price before a discount was applied.
-The original price is displayed in a strikethrough font next the the default price.
+The original price is displayed in a strikethrough font next to the default price.

 Product types and price inheritance

 Back Office users can set prices for both abstract products and product variants.
 When an abstract product has multiple product variants, you can set a price for the abstract product and different prices for each product variant.